damianolodi/damianolodi/content/notes/python/_index.md

 {{% alert note %}}
 Once a module is imported, another call to `import` will not reload the package again.
 If this is necessary (e.g. when debugging a personal module) use `reload(mymodule)`.
 {{% /alert %}}

 ---
+## Writing Executable Scripts

+One can tell the OS what compiler to use when running the scripts in the first line of the file.
+This line is called **shebang** and consists in th characters `!#` followed by the path in which is installed the compiler (e.g. `#!usr/bin/env python3`).

+{{% alert note %}}
+The user must have the permission to execute the file, otherwise the OS will not run it!
+To add execution to file permissions use `chmod +x file_name`.
+{{% /alert %}}

+The script can be executed using `./file_name.py`. **The `./` is needed when the current directory is not placed in the PATH variable of the OS.**

+---
+## Personal Modules

+**One can import a module called `module_name.py` by calling `import module_name` in the program.**

+If the module is very big, on can create different _submodules:_

+1. create a directory with the name of the module;
+- create a `.py` file for each submodule;
+- create a `__init__.py` file.
+This is a special submodule, called when the module is imported.
+It is used by the interpreter to recognize the directory as a module. _The file can also be empty._

+---
 ## VS Code Setup